 The old rule of thumb, when I started out in the hobby, was to add 1-2 pounds of live rock for every gallon of aquarium volume.
 For example, if you had a 55-gallon aquarium, the standard advice was to add 55 to 110 pounds of live rock.
 If you had a 90-gallon aquarium, you were supposed to add 90 to 180 pounds of live rock.

-If you are building the tank from scratch, I actually recommend you start out with 10-20 pounds of live rock, regardless of the volume of your aquarium.
+If you are building a new tank from scratch, I actually recommend you start out with 10-20 pounds of live rock, regardless of the volume of your aquarium.

 Dry rock is live rock’s less interesting and less expensive cousin.
 Filling your tank with one pound of live rock for every gallon will likely cost you hundreds of dollars.
 You can fill your tank with dry rock for a fraction of the price, if you are able to shop around.